 - Assess flood hazards and the existing stormwater infrastructure to identify system improvements, including green infrastructure approaches, to reduce flood risk. - Assess or evaluate impacted infrastructure (built or natural) with the intent to address current and anticipated flood impacts. - Evaluate how flood risks may be impacted by projected changes in precipitation patterns. - Assess vulnerability of natural resources, recreational and public access and built infrastructure to nuisance or high-tide flooding and future impacts under the 2018 MD Climate Change Commission Sea Level Rise Projections. - Update and adopt planning processes such as small area flood mitigation plans, critical areas plans, floodplain ordinances, building codes, zoning ordinances and/or long-term plans. - Develop or integrate a green infrastructure plan to address coastal, stormwater or floodplain hazards. - Maintain membership in, or apply to, FEMA's Community Rating System (CRS).

-To discuss project ideas, please email the Outcome contact.
+To discuss project ideas, please email the Outcome contact or fill out the request form and a CCS project manager will contact you: Proposal Discussion Request Form

 Selection criteria includes: